mlabs-haskell/mlabs-tooling.nix/README.md

+**DEPRECATED** in favour of [Liqwid nix](https://github.com/Liqwid-Labs/liqwid-nix), which is better maintained, more modern, and more feature complete.

 # mlabs-tooling.nix (codename echidna)

 A flake that provides everything necessary to set up a project within our scopes.
 This is also a place to come to if you're a library maintainer or have issues with a dependency.